tan-yong-sheng/gcp-htcondor-workflow-management/setup_docs/Part 2 - Install NFS File System.md

 6\.
 Set up permissions:

 > WARNING: I personally did run chmod 777 for /home/tanyongsheng_net before, and it cause VMs cannot be SSH but only can be accessed via serial ports in GCP.
-I am thinking to change the nfs to directory to /mnt/nfs and update that folder's permission via `chmod -R 777 /mnt` since we can't apply this very permissive rule to home directory.
+I am thinking to change the nfs directory to /mnt/nfs and update that folder's permission via `chmod -R 777 /mnt` since we can't apply this very permissive rule to home directory.

 ```bash
 > sudo mkdir /home/nobody